 The capital of Georgia is a bustling city known for its museums and cultural landmarks – particularly when it comes to the Civil War and the Civil Rights Movement.

-The Martin Luther King National Historical Park is a must-see experience for anyone visiting Atlanta, and this MLK history walking tour is one of the most popular things to do here.
-There’s also the Civil and Human Rights Museum, Atlanta History Center, and Oakland Cemetary if you want to seriously get your history fix.
+There’s also the Civil and Human Rights Museum, Atlanta History Center, and Oakland Cemetary if you want to get your history fixed seriously.

-See Related: Fun & Best Things to Do in Jekyll Island, Georgia
+See Related: Things to Do in Jekyll Island

 3. Austin, Texas